 The Wrath of God

-A popular radio talk show host on an Oklahoma City secular station recently interviewed me live on the air via telephone.
+Back in the mid-1990s, a popular radio talk show host on an Oklahoma City secular station interviewed me live on the air via telephone.
 He had seen an article I had written about the financial accountability of Christian ministries, and he had liked it.

 He began the interview by graciously giving me the opportunity to talk non-stop for about ten minutes about the way God had transformed my life and called me into the ministry.
 We then moved on to a discussion of the scandals that had recently rocked the Christian community nationwide.

 Everything went well until the host asked me to summarize the fundamental message of my ministry.
 I responded by saying that God had called me to proclaim “the soon return of Jesus in wrath.”

 Before I could proceed with my explanation, the announcer cut me short.
 “What do you mean, ‘wrath’?” he asked.

 “I mean that Jesus is going to return very soon to pour out the wrath of God upon those who have rejected God’s love and grace and mercy.”

 “Your God is a monster God!” he snapped.
 He then added, “I happen to be a Christian, and I can tell you that my God wouldn’t hurt a flea!”